Dani Weatherholt: Angel City FC (2022–2023)

-Weatherholt got selected by Angel City FC in the 2022 NWSL Expansion Draft She was named to the team's 25 player preseason roster before the 2022 Season.
+Weatherholt was selected by Angel City FC with the first overall pick the 2022 NWSL Expansion Draft.
 She made 41 regular season appearances across two seasons in Los Angeles, winning 185 duels, 47 tackles and creating 10 chances.

 North Carolina Courage (2024–present)

-On January 16, 2024, North Carolina Courage announced they had signed Weatherholt to a two-year contract until 2025 as she was a free agent at the conclusion of the 2023 season.
-She scored on her club debut off the bench against the Houston Dash on the opening matchday on March 16, 2024.
-She played variously as a defensive midfielder, center back, or left back depending on the Courage's need; head coach Sean Nahas said "That's why we brought her here.
+On January 16, 2024, North Carolina Courage announced they had signed Weatherholt as a free agent to a two-year contract through 2025.
+She made her club debut as a 74th-minute substitute to score the last goal in a 5–1 opening day win over the Houston Dash March 16.
+Head coach Sean Nahas deployed her variously at defensive midfielder, center back, and left back, saying: "That's why we brought her here.
 She is basically a Swiss Army knife".
-She made 21 appearances with 8 starts as the Courage finished the season in fifth place.
+On December 1, 2025, the Courage announced a one-year contract extension for Weatherholt through 2026.

 International career

-In April 2015, Weatherholt was called up to the United States women's national under-23 soccer team training camp.
+In April 2015, Weatherholt was called up to the United States under-23 team.